Back

 This page is a collection of tips I often share with clients, colleagues, and friends to help them achieve better results with AI.

-They come from my personal experience with agentic coding (aka “vide coding”), applied AI engineering, and using LLMs for knowledge work.
+They come from my personal experience with agentic coding (aka “vibe coding”), applied AI engineering, and using LLMs for knowledge work.

 An introduction to Context Engineering